Favmir/BulkTextReplace/README.md

-# BulkTextReplace
+# Bulk Text Replacer
- Python script that find & replace for all `.txt` files in a folder with multiple regular expressions.
+#### Python script that find & replace for all `.txt` files in a folder with multiple regular expressions.

-Note:
 The `BulkReplacer.py` script needs a csv file named `BulkReplacer_List.csv`.
 It needs to be formatted in `utf-8-sig` and use comma(,) as delimiter — basically, the standard dialect Microsoft Excel uses.
+The program will generate a csv file for you if there isn't one.

 Example of `BulkReplacer_List.csv`:
 ```